suntar/tcl-device_role/Readme.md

 Supported devices:

-* Keysight 34401A, 34461A multimeter.
-Use channels ACI, DCI, ACV, DCV, R2, R4.
+* Keysight 34401A, 34461A, Keythley-2000 multimeters.
+Use channels ACI,
+DCI, ACV, DCV, R2, R4.
 Only autorange measurements are supported.

+* Keysight 34972A multiplexer.
+Use space-separaded list of channel settings
+<prefix>(<channels>) where <prefix> is ACI, DCI, ACV, DCV, R2, R4 and
+channels are comma-separated lists, or colon-separated ranges:
+101:105,109 etc.

-* SR844 lock-in.
-Use channels 1 or 2 to select auxilary input,
+* SRS SR844, SR840 lock-in amplifiers.
+Use channels 1 or 2 to select
-use channels XY, RT, FXY, FRT to get X, Y, R, Theta, Frequency combinations.
+auxilary input, use channels XY, RT, FXY, FRT to get X, Y, R, Theta, Frequency combinations.
 Full range/tconst/autorange support.

 * PicoScope, lockin and DC measurements with pico_rec+pico_filter program.
 Channels: lockin(<channels>):XY, lockin(<channels>):FXY, DC(<channels>)

+* PicoADC with pico_adc program.
+Channels: comma-separated list of
+<channal><mode><range> values.
+Where channel is 1,2,3 etc., mode is `s`
+for single-ended measurement, `d` for double-ended measurement, range is 2500, 1250, 625, 312.5, 156.25, 78.125, or 39.0625 (in millivolts).

 * Agilent VS leak detector.
 Returns three values: leak rate, output pressure (mbar), input pressure (mbar)